http4k/www/src/website/content/commercial-terms.md

 5.2 Usage Monitoring and True-Up
 Customer agrees to:
-- Maintain complete and accurate records of all Host usage
-- Perform quarterly internal audits of actual Host usage against licensed quantities
+- Maintain reasonable records of the number of Developer Workstations on which the Licensed Materials are installed
-- Report any excess usage to http4k within 15 days of discovery
+- Notify http4k within thirty (30) days of becoming aware that its use has exceeded the number of Seats purchased
-- Pay for any excess usage retroactively from the date such usage began
+- Pay for any excess Seats from the date such excess use began, at the then-current rates
-- Provide usage reports upon reasonable request from http4k
+- Provide usage information upon reasonable written request from http4k, no more than once in any twelve (12) month period

-Failure to maintain accurate records or report excess usage constitutes a material breach of this agreement.
+Continued use of the Licensed Materials in excess of the number of Seats purchased, where not remedied within thirty (30) days of written notice from http4k, constitutes a material breach of this Agreement.

 On each anniversary of the Effective Date:
-a) http4k will invoice Customer for any additional Customer Hosts beyond pre-paid quantities at the then-current rates
+a) http4k will invoice Customer for any additional Seats beyond pre-paid quantities at the then-current rates
-b) All additional Hosts purchased shall be co-terminated through the end of the original Subscription period
+b) All additional Seats purchased shall be co-terminated through the end of the original Subscription period

 5.3 All payments will be made in accordance with the payment schedule and the method of payment set forth in the applicable Quote or Order.
 If not otherwise specified, (a) http4k will invoice Customer with respect to Fees up-front, for each term of the Customer's subscription (as applicable), and (b) payments will